Lanhbao/Projects-of-C-Course/SearchStringInFile/README.md

 # SearchStringInFile
 This is a practice of C# Course.
+It's also my practice in day 3 of course.
 It's applied standard coding conventions of C#.
-This project uses Winform to programing.
+This project uses C# to programing.